-- 1. An ability to apply knowledge of computing and mathematics appropriate to computer science - 2.
-An ability to analyze a problem, and identify and define the computing requirements appropriate to its solution - 3.
-An ability to design, implement and evaluate a computer-based system, process, component, or program to meet desired needs - 4.
-An ability to apply mathematical foundations, algorithmic principles, and computer science theory in the modeling and design of computer-based systems in a way that demonstrates comprehension of the tradeoffs involved in design choices - 5.
-An ability to apply design and development principles in the construction of software systems of varying complexity - 6.
-An ability to use current techniques, skills, and tools necessary for computing practice - 7.
-An ability to function effectively on teams to accomplish a common goal - 8.
-An understanding of professional, ethical, legal, security, and social issues and responsibilities - 9.
-An ability to communicate effectively with a range of audiences - 10.
-An ability to analyze the local and global impact of computing on individuals, organizations, and society - 11.
-Recognition of the need for and an ability to engage in continuing professional development
+- 1. Apply knowledge of computing and mathematics appropriate to computer science. - 2.
+Analyze problems and identify and define the computing requirements appropriate to its solution. - 3.
+Design, implement and evaluate a computer-based system, process, component, or program to meet desired needs. - 4.
+Apply mathematical foundations, algorithmic principles, and computer science theory in the modeling and design of computer-based systems in a way that demonstrates comprehension of the tradeoffs involved in design choices. - 5.
+Apply principles of design and development in the construction of software systems of varying complexity. - 6.
+Use current techniques, skills, and tools necessary for computing practice. - 7.
+Function effectively on teams to accomplish a common goal. - 8.
+Understanding of professional, ethical, legal, security, and social responsibilities. - 9.
+Communicate effectively with a range of audiences. - 10.
+Analyze the local and global impact of computing on individuals, organizations, and society. - 11.
+Recognition of the need for continuing professional development, as well as the ability to engage it.